TBlindaruk/Ucu-DWH/1.Distributed-Systems/README.md

   - You can implement a heartbeat mechanism to check secondaries’ health (status): Healthy -> Suspected -> Unhealthy.
   - They can help you to make your retries logic smarter.
   - You should have an API on the master to check the secondaries’ status: GET /health

+- Quorum append (+5 points)
+  - If there is no quorum the master should be switched into read-only mode and shouldn’t accept messages append requests and should return the appropriate message